 Lolebezi is the latest addition to the African Bush Camps family.
 The luxury safari lodge is being built in the eastern part of the Lower Zambezi National Park on 5 hectares of unspoiled protected wilderness.

-Lolebezi will offer travellers a unique, secluded, wilderness experience.
+Lolebezi offers travellers a unique, secluded, wilderness experience.

 The lodge is being constructing on the banks of the Lower Zambezi, boasting in one kilometre of river frontage.
 Travellers can expect a immersive, world-class Zambian experience, which celebrates the location, wildlife and the Lolebezi’s luxurious, yet unpretentious design.